opendatacube/datacube-core/README.rst

 Please help us to keep the Open Data Cube community open and inclusive by reading and following our `Code of Conduct <code-of-conduct.md>`__.

+This is a ``1.9.x`` series release of the Open Data Cube.
+If you are migrating from a ``1.8.x`` series release, please refer to the
+`1.8.x to 1.9.x Migration Notes <https://datacube-core.readthedocs.io/en/latest/MIGRATION-1.8-to-1.9.html>`_.

 Requirements
 ============